 Synchronize Directory: Synchronize the Computers list with an added LDAP directory.
 (Only available if you have added an LDAP directory to the Deep Security Manager.)

-Synchronize Users/Contacts: Synchronize the Users and Contacts lists with an added Active Directory.
+Synchronize Users/Contact: Synchronize the Users and Contacts lists with an added Active Directory.
 (Only available if you have added an Active Directory to the Deep Security Manager.)

 Synchronize VMware vCenter: Synchronize the Computers list with an added VMware vCenter.
 (Only available if you have added a VMware vCenter to the Deep Security Manager.)

 Enable or disable a scheduled task

 Existing scheduled tasks can be enabled or disabled.
 For example, you may want to temporarily disable a scheduled task while you perform certain administrative duties during which you don't want any activity to occur.
 The control to enable or disable a scheduled task is on the General tab of the Task's Properties window.

 Set up recurring reports